A05annex/SwervePathPlanning/README.md

 ## Robot Description

-The robot is described in a <tt>.json</tt> file read into the planner and displayed as the robot during the path planning, as well as providing the drive geometry and max speed for the modules of the swerve drive.
+The robot is described in a <tt>.json</tt> file read into the path planner and displayed as the robot during the path planning, as well as providing the drive geometry and max speed for the modules of the swerve drive.
+Having a good description of the robot is helpful in detecting collisions or near collisions between the robot and game elements.

 ### Robot Description Format